relcoglab/Prolific-Solution-RelCogFork/README.md

 - The API should de-facto be on a stage called 'default'; for safety, you will need to 'Deploy' the API on the default stage everytime before making some change and testing.

 ### 4. Firestore Configuration
 - In your Firestore database, create a collection called `MoralCompositionTestRun`.
 In that, create a document called `ManagementData`.
-In that create two fields: `participants` and `surveys`, both are maps.
-You can refer to `db_fetch.py` to see how they are structured.
-Ideally, simply running `db_fetch.py` on your local machine should initialize the firestore as needed, but that isn't tested (yet).
+- On your local machine, run `python db_fetch.py` inside the `dockerdeps` folder, it should initialize the database properly (check that `config.py` contains the correct credentials to refer to the database on firestore!)
 - NOTE: This code is set up to work with these firestore names.
 Simply replace all names with whatever your names are in `lambda_function.py` and `db_fetch.py` for it to work with your firestore database!

 ### 5. Testing